TheHellBox/OpenHMD-Chat/README.md

 * WARNING: I doing full rewrite of OpenHMD-Chat right now, so you can't compile game

 # OpenHMD-Chat
-OpenHMD-Chat is a Social VR experement.
-It's crossplatform, open source, and written on Rust.
+OpenHMD-Chat is a crossplatform and opensource social VR app that can be used for voice chatting in virtual reality.

 # How to compile?
 Run `cargo run --release` in main directory, or `cargo build --release` and then move openhmd-chat from /target/release/ to main directory